I Drilled a Hole in My Own Skull to Stay High Forever

 VICE: Were you part of the beatnik generation?

 Joe Mellen: Yes, that’s what it was pre-acid.
 But then, during the mid-60s, one began to hear about acid.
-In ’64 I was staying in Torremolinos in Spain.
+In 64 I was staying in Torremolinos in Spain.
 There was a small clique of dope smokers there who listened to jazz.
 I met this guy Allan Cisco who had been turned on to mescaline by Timothy Leary in Acapulco.
 He told me about tripping on the beach and wrestling with an octopus in the waves.
-He had two trips left—and they were big trips, 850mg each.
+He had two trips left – and they were big trips, 850mg each.
 I took one and had this incredible trip.
-I thought it was amazing, like heaven on earth.
+I thought it was amazing; heaven on Earth.

 Can you tell me about meeting Bart Huges, the Dutchman who introduced you to both LSD and the concept of trepanation?